lgomez15/measurements_api/README.md

 =======
 - **Asynchronous Support**: Explore the use of asynchronous database drivers (e.g., asyncpg) for improved performance under high load.
 >>>>>>> origin/main
 - **API key management**: Implement API key management for better control over API access.
+I mean a serious implementation, not just a simple one.
 - **Rate Limiting**: Implement rate limiting to prevent abuse of the API and ensure fair usage among clients.